 How much will the cleanup cost?

-The cost of the cleanup will vary considerably depending on many factors.
-The level, type, amount, and extent of contamination are key determinants.
+The cost of the cleanup will vary considerably depending on the level, type, amount, and extent of contamination.
 For example, if the groundwater under the site is contaminated, the cost of cleanup is likely to be much higher than if just the soil is contaminated.
 If the contaminated materials need to be transported off site for treatment that will also affect the cost.
 The cost will also depend on the standards that apply to the cleanup, particularly whether the use of the property is considered in setting cleanup levels.
 If a brownfield property is cleaned up to commercial use standards, for example, rather than residential use standards, the cleanup will typically be less expensive.
 The cost to the property owner of the cleanup will also be affected by whether there are other parties, such as previous owners of the property, that are also responsible for the contamination and can contribute to the costs.

 How long will the cleanup take?

 The length of the cleanup will vary according to the level, type, amount and

 extent of the contamination, as well as the cleanup standards that apply to

 the site.
 A site with extensive soil and groundwater contamination that is cleaned

 up to residential standards is likely to take longer to clean up than a site

 that has only minimal contamination and will be used for industrial purposes.